We administer three kids of bike fitness assessments:

 Pros: the most accurate option, based on a direct biological measure

 Cons: requires a proctor, added cost for lactate analysis, takes about a week to get complete results, getting pricked

-How it works: The Lactate Test works the same as the Basic Step Test, with the addition of measuring lactate.
+How it works: The Lactate Test works the same as the Basic Step Test, with the addition of measuring blood lactate.
 After you warmup, the proctor makes a tiny pin prick in one of your ear lobes so s/he can get a very small blood sample (pictured at right, or above on mobile).
-At each data gathering point, the proctor gathers another tiny blood sample on a testing strip that feeds into a lactate reader, giving an instant measure of how much lactate is in your blood.
+At each data gathering point, the proctor gathers a tiny blood sample on a testing strip that feeds into a lactate reader, giving an instant measure of how much lactate is in your blood.
 The harder you are working, the higher your blood lactate levels will rise.

 What’s actually measured: Blood lactate concentration (LT mml), power (watts), heart rate (bpm) and rate of perceived exertion or “RPE” (scale of 1-10).
 We collect these values and send them to Dr. Max Testa, the designer of our Power Program.

 The result of the test: When Dr. Testa’s team gets your data, they analyze it and about a week later send you a personalized report.
 Rather than using watts, bpm and RPE to estimate your lactate curve and Power Zones, we have your lactate curve and Dr. Testa’s team can identify your exact Lactate Threshold 1 and Lactate Threshold 2, around which your 5 Power Zones are derived.